Leland from Virginia asked: "How serious of a heresy is Christian Universalism?"

 “And there is salvation in no one else, for there is no other name under heaven given among men by which we must be saved.”
 (Acts 4:12: ESV)

 That's the gospel.
-That's the message that we share with our friends and our neighbors and our world.
+That's the message that we share with our friends, neighbors, and world.

 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 (Romans 5:1 ESV)